 Despite the influence of their famous parents and their mother who was highly educated and a professional far before such things were common, only Ernestine had a career other than homemaker, working for Macy's and another department story as a buyer for about fifteen years.
 (And then writing five more books besides the two co-authored with Frank Jr.)

-Despite the odds, the expense and the setbacks including losing Frank's income when only two of the children had reached adulthood, all eleven graduated from college, all married for life, all had at least two children and all but one lived long lives.
-(Frank Jr would remarry after the death of his first wife, and Martha died of cancer at just 59.
-Many of the Dozen reached their eighties and nineties.)
+Despite the odds, the expense and the setbacks including losing Frank's income when only two of the children had reached adulthood, all eleven graduated from college, all married for life, all had at least two children and all but one lived long lives—many of the Dozen reached their eighties and nineties.
+(The fine print: Frank Jr would remarry after the death of his first wife; Martha died of cancer at just 59; and one of the sons would divorce after thirty years.)

 While “Junior” is a rare appelation for women, it is sometimes used — and Lill was indeed “Lillian Junior.”
 (The overlap and reuse of names within the family is almost comically complicated.)